galaxyproject/galaxy-hub/content/events/2023-02-02-foodborne-pathogen-detection-workshop/index.md

 - **From Muttenz railway station**: A six-minute or so walk via Hofackerstrasse or Grenzacherstrasse and through the campus park.
 - **By bus**: Bus 46 (from/to Kleinhüngingen) or 47 (from/to Bottmingen) to the "Fachhochschule" stop, then a two-minute walk
 - **From the 'Zum Park' tram stop in Muttenz**: Tram 14 from Basel and Pratteln, then a 10-minute or so walk via Zwinglistrasse and Kriegackerstrasse
+- **By train**: 5 minutes by train from Basel (S3 direction Olten or S1 direction Frick) and a 5 minute walk from the train station to the campus (see above)

 ### By road